-C87 Pay It Forward

-One Semester, Moderate level of difficulty
+C87 Pay It Forward1/2 creditOne Semester, Moderate level of difficultyOpen to: 12th

 Pay It Forward is a service and project based course serving the West Michigan community.
 Students will collaborate to explore a focus area of study as a team, develop a driving question, research, produce and present a Senior Project that includes a plan of execution and portfolio reflective of the body of their work.
 Focus areas may include advocacy, community outreach, agriculture, public policy, or sustainability practices.
 Students are expected to cultivate relationships with area businesses, organizations, or individuals with whom they will work to develop a plan and project that contributes to the growth of the community.